 BSc (Hons), PhD, FHEA

 Alastair Sloan is the Head of School in the School of Dentistry and began his tenure in this role in August 2017.
-He holds a substantive post as Professor of Bone Biology and Tissue Engineering in the School of Dentistry and in the Cardiff Institute for Tissue Engineering and Repair (CITER) at Cardiff University.
-He is currently the Director of Research and International in the School of Dentistry where he co-leads the MIneralised Tissue Research Group.
+He holds a substantive post as Professor of Bone Biology and Tissue Engineering in the School of Dentistry and is a member of the Cardiff Institute for Tissue Engineering and Repair (CITER) at Cardiff University.
+Alongside his role as Head of School, he co-leads the MIneralised Tissue Research Group.

-He obtained his BSc in Biomedical Sciences from the University of Wales in 1993 and his PhD from The University of Birmingham, UK in 1997, where he undertook his PhD in Oral Cell Biology in the Faculty of Medicine and Dentistry.
+He obtained his BSc in Biomedical Sciences from the University of Wales in 1993 and his PhD in Oral Cell Biology from The University of Birmingham, UK in 1997 in the Faculty of Medicine and Dentistry.
 Following postdoctoral research he was appointed to a Lectureship in Oral Biology at the School of Dentistry in The University of Birmingham in 2000.
 In 2005, he moved to the School of Dentistry and was awarded his personal chair in 2012.
 He is a Fellow of the Higher Education Academy.

 Professor Sloan is the recipient of several awards and honours.
 In 1998 he was awarded the IADR, British Division's Mineralised Tissue Research Prize and several of his students have won national research prizes including the IADR British Division Mineralised Tissue Prize in 2008, 2013, 2014, the British Division Unilever Poster Prize in 2012 and the TCES Poster Prize in 2014.
 Professor Sloan was the President of the Pulp Biology and Regeneration Group of the IADR in 2010-2011.
 In 2011 he was awarded the IADR Distinguished Scientist Award, the Young Investigators Award, in recognition of his research to date.
 He holds a Visiting Chair at the Fourth Military Medical University in Xi'an, China since 2013, Dalian Medical University since 2015 and China Medical University since 2016.

 From 2015-2017 Professor Sloan was Chair of the Cardiff Insitute for Tissue Engineering and Repair (CITER).
 He currently sits on the Management Committee of the British Society for Oral and Dental Research (BSODR), the Executive Committee of the Tissue and Cell Engineering Society (UK) and the Grant Assessment Panel of the NC3Rs.
 He acts a reviewer for all RCUK funding bodies and the EU.
 He has attracted research funding from the NC3Rs, Health and Care Research Wales, MRC, EPSRC, Dr Hadwen Trust and Dunhill Medical Research Trust along with those from the industrial sector (Philips, Renishaw plc).
-In addition to this he is currently Chair / Director of Cardiff Institute for Tissue Engineering and Repair (CITER) since 2005 and was Chair of CITER from 2015 - 2017.
+He has been an active member of the Cardiff Institute for Tissue Engineering and Repair (CITER) since 2005 and was Chair of CITER from 2015 - 2017.